ace-wg/actors/draft-ietf-ace-actors.md

 can only fulfill a limited number of tasks and may not have network connectivity all the time.
-To relieve them from having to manage keys for numerous endpoints and conducting computationally intensive tasks, another complexity level for actors is introduced.
+To relieve them from having to manage keys for numerous endpoints and conducting computationally intensive tasks, another level of complexity for actors is introduced (and, thus, a stricter limit on their constrainedness).
 An actor on the less-constrained level belongs to the same security domain as its respective constrained level actor.
 They also have the same principal.